One of the most watched telescopes on eBay is a TINY 76mm Newtonian

 Small Newtonian reflectors often have spherical figured mirrors.
 The mirror's shape is incredibly accurate and MUST be parabolic to bring all the rays of light to the same focus.

-The parabolic mirror brings all the rays of light to a focus at A. Whereas, the spherical mirror brings light from the centre of the mirror to a focus at A, whilst it brings the light from the edge to a focus at B. Providing some focussed light and some slightly out of focus light at all points between A and B. There is no clear focus with a spherical mirror and always out of focus light degrading the image.
+The parabolic mirror brings all the rays of light to a focus at A. Whereas, the spherical mirror brings light from the centre of the mirror to a focus at A, whilst it brings the light from the edge to a focus at B. Providing some focussed light and some slightly out of focus light at all points between A and B. There is no clear focus with a spherical mirror.

 Yet another reason to get a larger telescope than these toys of 100 - 115 - 120mm diameter!